What to Expect from a Telemedicine Appointment

 MDVIP-affiliated doctors have been available after hours and on weekends by phone for 20 years.
-Many have adopted virtual visits on various platforms during the COVID-19 pandemic.
+Most practices have now adopted a hybrid model, including both virtual visits as well as in-person depending on the patients needs or concerns.
 If you join an MDVIP-affiliated practice, just ask your doctor how he or she handles remote visits.

 How to Prepare for a Telemedicine Appointment